marksto/data-sources/README.md

 In case you want to use the [data mapping](#data-mapping) capabilities of the _Data Sources_ library:

+1. Specify the `app.data.mapping.path` configuration property (there have to be a valid JSON file).

-1. Introduce your [data models](#data-models) and Google Spreadsheets named value ranges mapping rules for them.
+2. Introduce your [data models](#data-models) and Google Spreadsheets named value ranges mapping rules for them.
-Place models anywhere under the `resources` directory and mapping rules under the configured `app.data.mapping.path`.
+Place models anywhere under the `resources` directory and mapping rules in the specified path.

-2. An arbitrary service code that _retrieves remote data_ from registered Data Sources may look like this:
+3. An arbitrary service code that _retrieves remote data_ from registered Data Sources may look like this:

     ```java
         private static final DomainType<Design> DESIGNS = new StaticType<>("designs", Design.class);